These skillet French fries are tender in the center, crispy on the outside. No soggy fries here. It's the double cook process that makes it work

 Who doesn't love French fries?
 Especially one that is nice crisp on the outside, tender on the inside, hot French fry?

-So last night, while I was making BBQ pork sandwiches, using up some left-over pork roast from the weekend, I decided to make some.
+So last night, while I was making BBQ chicken sandwiches, using up some left-over roasted chicken from the weekend, I decided to make some.
 The old-fashioned way, in hot oil (I know, I know, but it’s not like I’m eating them every day).
 And since I hate buying kitchen equipment that serves only one purpose, like a deep fryer, because it’s just one more thing I have to find a place for, I used my good old (and I mean old) electric frying pan to make these delicious Skillet French Fries.

 The potato arrived in Germany around 1588, but it was only fed to livestock and prisoners.
 It wasn’t until another famine in 1744 that King William ordered the peasants to plant potatoes to eat and threatened to cut off their noses should they disobey his orders.